Information Technology Manager

 What are the chances of getting a job?

-This growth is likely to continue.
-According to a Ministry of Business, Innovation and Employment forecast for the period 2015-2018, employment growth in highly skilled jobs, which include IT manager, will remain strong.
+Demand for IT managers is likely to continue.
+A Ministry of Business, Innovation and Employment forecast for 2015-2018 predicts growth in these types of highly skilled jobs will stay strong.

 Types of employers varied